A Fishing Trip to Metcalfe Ponds ca. 1895

 Six men holding fishing rods, standing beside a river winding through country landscape, George Levi Carter, State Library (between 1870 and 1910)

-Of all the local historic photos to be found on the State Library website this must be one of the most charming.
-A bunch of blokes on a fishing expedition.
+Of all the historic photos to be found on the State Library website this must be one of the most intriguing, a group of men enjoying a fishing expedition.
 Quite why they're lined up like this only adds to the charm.
-The State Library gives this location as Fryerstown but this is highly unlikely when you look at this delightful series in total.
+The State Library gives this location as Fryerstown, Central Victoria, but this is highly unlikely when you look at this delightful series in total.

 We know that the photographer George Levi Carter was a well known and respected identity in Fryerstown.
-He owned the boot making factory which still stands today on the corner of High Street and Castlemaine Street, Fryerstown and lived until 1923, dying at the ripe old age of 95.
+He owned the local boot making factory, the building still standing today on the corner of High Street and Castlemaine Street, Fryerstown.
+Carter lived until 1923 and died at the ripe old age of 95.
 Apparently, even at 90 he thought nothing of walking from Fryerstown to Chewton.
 And at a good clip as well!
 One thing for sure, for all his other considerable talents, George Carter showed great skill as a photographer.

 Horse drawn buggies outside the Red Gum Hotel, Metcalfe, Victoria, G.L.Carter